-13.1 Deductions.
+13.1 Deductions or Assessments.

-- (a) During the term of this Agreement, the Board agrees to deduct the UFF membership dues in an amount established by the UFF and certified in writing by the UFF State President to the Board, and to make other UFF deductions in an amount authorized by an employee, from the pay of those employees in the bargaining unit who individually and voluntarily make such request on a written authorization form as contained in Appendix "B" to this Agreement. - (b) Deductions will be made biweekly beginning with the first full-pay period commencing at least seven (7) days following receipt of authorization by the University.
-The UFF shall give written notice to the Board of any changes in its dues at least forty-five (45) days prior to the effective date of any such changes.
+- (a) During the term of this Agreement, the Board agrees to deduct the UFF membership dues, and uniform assessments, if any, in an amount established and certified in writing by the UFF to the Board, and when authorized by an employee, from the pay of those employees in the bargaining unit who individually and voluntarily make such request on a written authorization form as contained in Appendix "B" to this Agreement. - (b) Deductions will be made biweekly beginning with the first full-pay period commencing at least seven (7) days following receipt of authorization by the University.
+The UFF shall give written notice to the Board of any changes in its dues and assessments, if any, at least forty-five (45) days prior to the effective date of any such changes.